 Some organisations (particularly in the public sector) make their policy manuals available via the internet.
 These are often a good starting point for drawing inspiration, but it's vital to assess the reliability of the source (date of production, size of organisation, culture and so on).

 Many commercial organisations offer ready-made policy solutions, usually for a fee, which can be tailored to suit individual employers.
-But, again, assessing the reliability of the source is essential.
+But, again, assessing the reliability and suitability of the source is essential.

-It's particularly important to check any relevant codes of practice to ensure compliance with legal requirements.
+It's particularly important to check any relevant codes of practice and ensure compliance with legal requirements.

-The following guidelines may be helpful when introducing and reviewing HR policies:
+These guidelines will help when introducing and reviewing HR policies:

 Assess/audit current practices and what already exists, whether formal or informal.